The Unforgiven (song): Music video

-An accompanying video was released for the song.
-The black-and-white video is themed around a boy born in captivity who spends his life in a windowless stone room.
-As the video progress, he ages into an adult and then an old man.
-He spends his entire life carving into the stone to create a window while occasionally grasping his one possession: a locket.
+Directed by Matt Mahurin, the music video filmed in September 1991 in Los Angeles and premiered on 19 November 1991.
+The black-and-white video is themed around a barefoot and shirtless boy born in captivity who spends his life in a windowless stone room.
+As the video progresses, he ages into an adult and then an old man.
+He spends his entire life carving into the stone to create a window while occasionally grasping his one possession: a key.
 It is implied that another captive lives on the other side of the stone room.
 The video ends with the old man finally creating a window, through which he deposits his possession.
 He blocks off the tunnel through which he crawled to access the cell using the square of stone he created when he made the window, then lies down to die.
 An 11:33 long, "theatrical" version of the video exists, featuring several minutes of introductory scenes that precede the timeline of the main portion of the video.
 This version was featured on The Videos 1989–2004, the band's 2006 music video compilation.